pulp-platform/dumpling/docs/cli_doc.rst

 Command Line Tool
 =================

-This chapter contains the auto-generated full documentation of the command line interface for dumpling.
+This chapter contains the auto-generated documentation of the command line interface for dumpling.
 The information you find here is a identical to the info found in the CLI command help pages.